thitemple/thecodingtemple.dev/_posts/2015-08-12-its-time-to-upgrade-your-javascript-skills.md

 ## What if I don't want to use ES2015 in production now?

-Honestely, I don't see why not, but if you just want to play with it and get comfortable, you can do that using the transpiler.
+Honestly, I don't see why not, but if you just want to play with it and get comfortable, you can do that using the transpiler.
 But an easier way would be to use [Babel's repl](https://babeljs.io/repl/){:target="_blank"}.
 Just type in some ES2015 code and see the immediate result of the transpilation.

 Next, we're going to start seeing the new features in ES2015.